coderstool-com/coderstool.com/docs/categories/sql-and-databases/index.md

-# SQL & Database Tools – Coderstool
+# SQL & Database Tools – CodersTool

 This category collects tools that help you validate and work with SQL and database-related text.